 The speed increase after moving to Rails 3 and Ruby 1.9.2 combined has been almost 40% and well worth the work done.

 Single Sign On Upgrade

-We found the solutions currently on offer were not adequate for this, and so we undertook a project called Cassy where we created a Rails engine that provides the CAS authentication and can be implemented into any application.
+We found the solutions on offer at that time were not adequate for this, and so we undertook a project called Cassy where we created a Rails engine that provides the CAS authentication and could be implemented into any application.
 This gem is now used in AgenciesHQ's production applications and is working brilliantly.

-Now that the application is current, AgenciesHQ have a list of jobs for rubyx to do on their site, to help backup their in house team.
+Now that the application is current, AgenciesHQ have a list of jobs for reInteractive to do on their site, to help backup their in house team.

 “Mikel has a passion for his work and it comes through in the finished product.
 He's extremely easy to work with, bounce ideas off of and ultimately partner with to make a vision become reality. reInteractive has my highest recommendation!”Kyle Ginavan, AgenciesHQ